nsaghatelyan/slider-image/readme.txt

 *  If the plugin does not work correctly on your website, do not hesitate to contact Huge-IT support team via the following email address: info@huge-it.com.
 The support team will sort out the problem within 24 hours.

-If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)
+If you think, that you found a bug in our [WordPress Slider](https://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 4.0.0 =
+* 1) Sanitize the user data and validated post/get calls of the plugin
+* 2) Refined folder and image names
+* 3) Fixed the issue with direct file access to plugin files
+* 4) Changed the code structure to be more Object Oriented, now all major functionality of plugin is stored in a single instance which is accessible via Hugeit_Slider() function, this allows other plugins/extensions to use the functionality of this plugin
+* 5) Removed Lazy codes both, from back and front end
+* 6) Removed unreadable codes, and replaced with documented codes
+* 7) Added additional credits where necessary
+* 8) Made further code optimization in order to meet required WordPress coding standards
+* 9) Code optimization loads the admin panel more quickly now as well
+* 10) Added nonces for all _POST, _GET requests
+* 11) Edited collation to meet WordPRess standards fully
+* 12) Took off additional/extra indexes from tables
+* 13) Fixed multiple issues of CSS bugs on front end
+* 14) The plugin is fully responsive now
+* 15) Added slider background color transparency feature
+* 16) Added video Slide URLs to be visible in the admin pannel

+= 3.2.3 =
+* Fixed the issue on mobile phones where slider disappears on iphone and windows phones.

 = 3.2.2 =
 * 1) Fixed reported bug on mobile